BAkinmarin/the-cleaning-hack-calculator/README.md

 > Unable to add validation to name to stop users entering numbers into name field. **Fixed**

 ### Validation - Property Details
-> Unable to handle exceptions for special characters or alphabets in number of rooms fields.
+> Unable to handle exceptions for special characters or alphabets in number of rooms fields. **Fixed**

 <a name="deployment"></a>
 ## Deployment